 Sarah Burke, an art curator and critic in Oakland, noted that displacing the artists “will only make the problem worse; will only drive these artists further underground and into more precarious living situations.”
 She proposed additional “support, resources and avenues” for creating safer venues and improving existing ones, a costly endeavor that will likely need the city's help to move forward.

 Others who lived in the Ghost Ship suddenly find themselves having to defend a lifestyle that, for years, has played a substantial role in making Oakland, San Francisco and Berkeley world-renowned creative hubs.

-"People have their ideas about the humans that enjoy free spaces, women's circles, recreational drugs, raves, even just meditation and communal living," wrote Rain Dove, an activist and model who lost a friend in the Ghost Ship, in a Facebook post.
-"However, the humans that are (partaking) in these things ARE HUMANS.
+"People have their ideas about the humans that enjoy free spaces, women's circles, recreational drugs, raves, even just meditation and communal living," said Rain Dove, an activist and model who lost a friend in the Ghost Ship.
+"However, the humans that are living in these things ARE HUMANS.
 They create beautiful art that you see every day, they bring peace to many broken hearts and minds, and they come together in the streets often to protect your civil liberties.
 They are a part of our community."

 Mayor Libby Schaaf has tried to assuage housing anxieties, reiterating her commitment to the arts on Sunday.
 A previously scheduled “major philanthropic investment” will be announced on Tuesday, her office said.

 Christopher Ray, a Bay Area native who named three different underground warehouses in which he lived over the last 10 years, is among those who are hopeful that venues will survive the fire.
 The outpouring of support stemming from online donation sites buoys his outlook, he said, adding that he overcame painful experiences because of similar alternative spaces.